natesanchez/shelter-35-front/mattsREADME.md

 - What Git Workflow did you follow?
   - we followed the centralized workflow.
 Nate managed a bunch of the repo management for frontend.
 - What did you like about this workflow; what did you dislike?
   - I honestly think it went well.
-The only
+The only thing that sucks was learning how to merge and learning about conflict resolution, but it wasn't terrible.
 - Did you run into any challenges with this workflow?
 How did you solve them?
-  -
+  - If Nate or I weren't around, then that creates a lot of risk for who can push to prod.
+I know that this will eventually change as we increase our working knowledge of git.

 ## The Week